Ninja-Vikash/HTML-Mastery-Guide/CHAPTER 3 - Attributes/README.md

   💡<b>Tip:</b> Attributes usually come in name/value pairs like name="value"<br>
 <span>We will learn about more attributes of tags in further chapters. like style attribute for inline styling, type attribute for input tags</span>
 </ol>

+### Notable
+&ltimg src="URL" /&gt is a self-closing tag used to display Images on a screen. <br>
+&ltvideo src="URL"&gt&lt/video&gt has a closing tag used to display Videos on a screen.